winedarksea/AutoTS/README.md

 ```
 This includes dependencies for basic models, but additonal packages are required for some models and methods.

-Input data is expected to come in either a 'long' or a 'wide' format.
+Input data is expected to come in either a *long* or a *wide* format:

-The *wide* format is a pandas.DataFrame with a pandas.DatetimeIndex and each column a distinct series.
+- The *wide* format is a pandas.DataFrame with a pandas.DatetimeIndex and each column a distinct series.

-A *long* format has three columns:
+- The *long* format has three columns:
-* Date (ideally already in pd.DateTime format)
+  - Date (ideally already in pd.DateTime format)
-* Value
-* Series ID.
+  - Series ID.
 For a single time series, series_id can be `= None`.
+  - Value

-The column name for each of these is passed to .fit() as `date_col`, `id_col`, and `value_col`.
+- For *long* data, the column name for each of these is passed to .fit() as `date_col`, `id_col`, and `value_col`.
+No parameters are needed for *wide* data.

 ```